 Picnicking here will make you feel as though you’ve escaped the city.
 Home to the Sam Livingston Fish Hatchery and a 15-hectare reconstructed wetland, this is the place to soak in the beauty of nature while eating at one of the picnic sites.
-Visit the Bow Habitat Station after lunch to go fishing in the trout pond or walk through the interpretive wetland.

 1440 17A St. S.E.

 Between 2016 and 2017, Prairie Winds Park received a number of improvements to makes this a must-visit park during the summer.
 The park was updated with a range of amenities including tennis and basketball courts, a new playground, a cricket pitch and a scooter bowl.
-There is even a wading pool and lazy river for cooling off on hot summer days.
+There is even a wading pool (which is temporarily closed) and lazy river for cooling off on hot summer days.
 Enjoy your picnic at Prairie Winds’ picnic and barbecue areas.
 You can stick to classic picnic meals or get creative with your picnic using the parks tandoori oven.

 223 Castleridge Blvd.
 N.E.